hmrc/play-partials/README.md

 ## Changes

+### Version 10.0.0

+Cross compiled for Scala 3 and 2.13.
+Scala 2.12 has been dropped.

 ### Version 9.0.0
 - Built for Play 2.8 and 2.9.
 - There are specific artefacts for each version of play.
 The version does not include the play version any more.